zakkhoyt/VWWPermissionKit/README.md

 Next tell XCode to embed VWWPermissionKit into your app.
 Go to your app's target build settings and choose the "General" tab.
 Under the "Embedded Binaries" grouping, add VWWPermissionKit.
 XCode should automatically add link references for you.

-Next you'll need to tell it where to find the headers.
+Next MAY need to tell it where to find the headers.
 Go to the Build Settings tab.
 Type "header " in the search bar.
 The go to the section "Search Paths" and add an entry to "Header Search Paths"

 ## Functional Permission classes ##
 - **VWWAssetLibraryPermission**: AssetsLibrary